-You can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Yamini Patel at (832) 730-2000 to learn more.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Triumph Mortgage Inc at 8327302000 to discuss how we can help.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-Generally, the interest on ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, come in many varieties.
+Generally, interest rates on ARMs are based on an outside index.
+A few of these are: the 6-month CD rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have the lowest rates at the start of the loan.
-They usually guarantee the lower rate from a month to ten years.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of adjustable rate loans most benefit borrowers who will move before the loan adjusts.
+ARMs usually start out at a very low rate that usually increases over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are usually best for people who expect to move in three or five years.
+These types of ARMs most benefit people who will sell their house or refinance before the loan adjusts.

-Most people who choose ARMs choose them when they want to get lower introductory rates and don't plan on remaining in the home longer than the introductory low-rate period.
-ARMs can be risky when housing prices go down because homeowners can get stuck with increasing rates when they cannot sell their home or refinance at the lower property value.
+Most borrowers who choose ARMs choose them when they want to get lower introductory rates and do not plan on remaining in the home longer than this introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they can't sell their home or refinance with a lower property value.